-1) Students can demonstrate a mastery of the theories and methodologies of the discipline of history.
+1. Students can demonstrate an understanding of the theories and methodologies of the discipline of history.

-3) Students can write expository prose and orally present their ideas at a professional standard.
+4. Students can write expository prose and orally present their ideas at an advanced level.

 Information Sheet, Flyer, or Brochure URL, if available online:

 Course Syllabi.
 URL, if available online: